 Let Us Not Forget the Inheritance Released at Rosh Hashanah

-Many Believers are not aware of the promises of inheritance released during Rosh Hashanah.
-Without knowing how Rosh Hashanah ushers in the hope of great plans for the biblical new year, you are left disconnected from this portion of your spiritual heritage.
+Many Believers are not aware of the promises of inheritance that are released during Rosh Hashanah.
+Without knowing how Rosh Hashanah ushers in the hope of great plans for the biblical new year, you are left disconnected from this part of your spiritual heritage.

-Rosh Hashanah ushers in anticipation and hope of God’s great plans for you in the next season.
+Rosh Hashanah is anticipation and hope of God’s great plans for you in the next season.

 God never intended for you to live disconnected from your roots.
 He grafted you into the commonwealth of Israel and wants you to fully embrace your new spiritual heritage (Ephesians 2:12, Romans 11:17).

 We understand the feeling of disconnection.
-However, as we began to embrace the promises of God’s covenants, He led us to observe His appointed time of Rosh Hashanah.
+However, as we began to embrace the promises in God’s covenants, He led us to observe His appointed time of Rosh Hashanah.

 “The Best Is Yet to Come…”